sirixdb/sirixdb.github.io/concepts.md

 ### Versioning algorithms for storing and retrieving page snapshots

-As most database system SirixDB stores at most a fixed number of records.
-That is the actual data per database-page (currently 512 records at most).
+SirixDB stores at most a fixed number of records.
+That is the actual data per database-page (currently limited to 512 records).
 The records themselves are of variable size.
 Overlong records, which exceed a predefined length in bytes, are stored in additional overflow pages.
 SirixDB stores references to these pages in the record pages.

-We implemented several versioning strategies best known from backup systems for copy-on-write operations of record-pages.
-Namely we either copy
+SirixDB implements several versioning strategies best known from backup systems for copy-on-write operations of record-pages.
+Namely it either copies

-- the full record-pages that is any record in the page (full)
+- the full record-page that is any record in the page (full)
 - only the changed records in a record-page regarding the former version (incremental)
 - only the changed records in a record-page since a full-page dump (differential)

-Incremental-versioning is the other extreme.
+Incremental-versioning is one extreme.
 Write performance is best, as it stores the optimum (only changed records).
 On the other hand, reconstructing a page needs intermittent full snapshots of pages.
 Otherwise, performance deteriorates with each new revision of the page as the number of increments increases with each new version.

 Differential-versioning tries to balance reads and writes a bit better, but is still not optimal.
 A system, implementing a differential versioning strategy has to write all changed records since a past full dump of the page.
 Thus, only ever two revisions of the page-fragment have to be read to reconstruct a record-page.
 However, write-performance also deteriorates with each new revision of the page.